n8willis/opentype-shaping-documents/opentype-shaping-arabic.md

     positions in a sequence of characters.
 When a `JOINING_TYPE_TRANSPARENT` character is encountered in a sequence, the `JOINING_TYPE` of the preceding character passes through.
-Diacritical marks are frequently assigned this property.
+Diacritical marks are frequently assigned this value.

   - `JOINING_TYPE_JOIN_CAUSING` indicates that the character forces the use of joining forms with the preceding and subsequent